 A “duty to warn” refers to a therapist’s legal obligation to warn the intended victim about a client’s intend to harm them and also to notify police about it.
 A therapist has a “duty to warn” also when he or she learns about a client’s threat of violence toward an identifiable person from a client’s family member or another credible third-party.

 The above information refers to the rules and procedures used in California.
-If you want to know your state laws regarding confidentiality in psychotherapy contact your state’s licensing boards and mental health professional organizations.
+If you want to know your state laws regarding confidentiality in psychotherapy contact your state’s licensing board and mental health professional organizations.

 Read more about confidentiality exceptions in my other post “When Is a Therapist Allowed To Break Confidentiality?”